The Best Coffee Tampers In The UK 2022

 My Observations

-Not a great deal to say about this literally, a fairly standard looking tamper with a wooden handle and stainless steel base.
-I’m uncertain if the weight is correct, it says 399g which would make it particularly heavy weight!
+Not a fantastic deal to say about this in truth, a fairly basic looking tamper with a wooden handle and stainless steel base.
+I’m unsure if the weight is correct, it says 399g which would make it especially heavy weight!

-You learn, part of my job – back when I had one and I couldn’t simply sit around and write about coffee all day – was writing product descriptions.
-I’m sure I would have crafted the odd typo, but sometimes I do scratch my head at the kind of stuff I read in product descriptions.
+You understand, part of my job – back when I had one and I couldn’t just sit around and write about coffee all day – was writing product descriptions.
+I’m sure I would have brewed the odd typo, nevertheless sometimes I do scratch my head at the type of stuff I read in product descriptions.

 Check Price - Amazon UK